Economy of Sarawak: Forestry

 During the Brooke era, majority of the trade were forest products with Singapore such as camphor (from Dryobalanops aromatica spp), gutta percha (Palaquium spp), aloe woods, Catechu, and Jelutong (Dyera costulata).
 Other jungle products with medicinal uses such as bezoar stones, bird nests, beeswax, hornbill ivory were also being traded.
 Until the first World War, trade in forest products was more important than timber.
 After World War II, market for low density timber products such as veneer, plywood, and wood products for general construction started to emerge.
-By 1960s, heavy machineries and invention of one man chainsaw enables large scale harvesting of timber.
+By the 1960s, heavy machineries and invention of one man chainsaw enables large scale harvesting of timber.
 In 1973, Sarawak Timber Industry Development Corporation was set up to formulate policies, plans, and development of local timber industry to market high quality timber products locally and abroad.

 Degradation of Sarawak's forests occurred at a rate of 0.65% per year, largely attributed to expansion of oil palm plantation at a rate of 10.3% per year.
 As of 1995, Sarawak was 69.8% forested, including dipterocarp forests, swamp forests, mangrove forests, and plantation forests.
 Some areas were converted into forest plantations, which accounts for 3.25% of total forested area as in 2013.
 Meanwhile, protected forested area accounts for 6.64% of total forested area in 2013, which is considered small.
 Sarawak has the largest area of planted forests in Malaysia as of 2018, occupying 403,017 hectares, consists of Acacia mangium.
 This is followed by Sabah (300,521 hectares), and Peninsular Malaysia (113,112 hectares).
 Although Sarawak government pledged to support sustainable forest management (SFM) practices, the progress has been slow for both natural forests or planted forests.
 SFM certification in Sarawak is done on voluntary basis.
 Before 2010, only two forest management units (FMU) applied for SFM certifications, namely Selaan-Linau FMU and Anap-Muput FMU.
 In 2013, Anap-Muput FMU was successfully certified under Malaysian Timber Certification Scheme where the latter adopted its SFM scheme from Programme for the Endorsement of Forest Certification (PEFC).